 - You can make an immediate impact on products that you love and use by sharing your opinion

 - You can easily make money on Intellizoom in your spare time, and it takes only 15-20 minutes to participate in a study

 - You can participate in the studies remotely, from your own location, using your own device

 I scrolled down a bit further to see what else I could find, and found a pretty good FAQ section where I was able to get a lot of my own questions asked.
-Here is the summary of the most important information that I learned here.

 I also learned that the studies take 10 to 20 minutes in most cases, which isn’t too bad really, especially for the more complex ones that pay more.

 When you finish a study, you get paid within 21 business days through PayPal.
 Your study results must be approved before you get paid, and this usually happens within 5 business days.

 That means no jerkin' around.
 I know lots of you reading this would just want to zoom though it and get paid, but so does everyone else.
 My recommendation, if you do sign up with Intellizoom, is to actually do a good job on the survey to ensure you get accepted.